darshxm/nse_data_retriever/README.md

 ## Introduction

 **NSE Data Retriever** is a Python library designed to fetch historical data for various National Stock Exchange (NSE) indices in India.
 Whether you're a data analyst, trader, or enthusiast, this library provides a simple and efficient way to access and analyze NSE index data directly within your Python projects.
+There is also a lightweight streamlit app that lets you compare the performance of 2 NIFTY indexes over your desired time period (given that data is available) that you can either self deploy, use locally, or use through this link - https://nsedatacompare.streamlit.app/

 ## Features